If you’re brand new to accepting credit cards, you’re probably new to PCI compliance as well.

 So, How Do You Become PCI Compliant?

 Most payment processors provide a pathway to help their merchants to become PCI compliant.
 Often, this involves giving their merchants login access to a third-party PCI manager portal, which allows them to complete a once-per-year self-assessment questionnaire (SAQ) and receive their PCI certificate.
-The questionnaires can be a bit clunky sometimes, but by successfully completing the SAQ and confirming their compliance, most PCI compliance programs typically offer some data breach insurance coverage, usually between $20,000 to $100,000 in protection from penalties associated with losing full credit card numbers if a breach were to occur.

 However, some payment processors have chosen to turn a blind eye to the compliance of their merchants.
 This is especially common with some of the payment facilitators who deal with small merchants.
 The down-side of this approach is that it can put merchants at greater risk for a data breach and expose them to more liability if a breach were to occur.
 In the event of a breach - such as a merchant’s computer being stolen and credit card numbers being lost or compromised, or a dishonest staff member steals credit card numbers - then no protection would be offered to the merchant.
 The fines levied against the merchant for the breach could be crippling, especially to a small business.